graphql-aspnet/graphql-aspnet.github.io/docs/reference/how-it-works.md

 The engine now has a completed query plan that describes:

--   The named operations declared in the document (or the anonymous operation in the example above)
+-   The named operations declared in the document (or the single anonymous operation in the example above)
 -   The top level fields and every child field for each operation

 **Its successfully validated that:**